Get free weekly resources from us!

 As you discipline, take time to really see the child, and not just the behavior.

-We’re very familiar with these verses, and in them we understand that God is calling us to meet people’s needs.
-If Jesus were to update these verses, perhaps they would read something like this for children’s ministry: “For I was out of control, and you called me to a standard.
-I had a disorder, and you sought to understand me.
-I was confused by my condition, and you held me and told me I was okay.”
+God is calling us to meet people’s needs.
+If Jesus were to update these verses in Matthew, perhaps they would read something like this for children’s ministry: “For I was out of control, and you called me to a standard with grace.
+I faced unique challenges, and you sought to understand me.
+I was confused by my condition, and you held me until I was okay.”

 That’s exactly what Jesus is calling us to do as children’s ministers when discipline issues come up.
 Rather than being angered by kids’ behavior, we have a genuine opportunity to express God’s unconditional love to children.

 No one can make children love the Bible.
 Nobody can force a child to have a relationship with God.
-But because imitation is a powerful tutor, children’s ministers strive to be living epistles of Jesus Christ.
+But as kids see children’s ministers show what living life in close relationship with Jesus looks like, they’re invited to do the same.
 Consider these guidelines that children in your church would like their children’s ministry leaders and teachers to follow.

 A Child’s Ten Commandments